btw-saanvi/E-commerce-follow-along/Readme.md

 - *Scalability:* Designed for easy expansion with additional features like cart updates and deletion.

 - *Secure & Optimized:* Ensures reliable data fetching with proper error handling.

+# Ecommerce Website - Milestone 19: Functional Cart
+## Overview
+In Milestone 19, the functional cart feature was implemented on the Ecommerce website.
+This milestone focuses on providing users with an intuitive and seamless way to add products to their cart and view them dynamically within the cart page.
+The cart updates in real-time as products are added, creating an interactive shopping experience.

+## Key Features
+### Add to Cart: Users can add products to their cart with a simple click, and the cart will automatically update to reflect the added item.
+### Product Display in Cart: After adding items, the cart displays the products with relevant details such as product name, image, and price.
+### Dynamic Cart: As products are added, the cart updates dynamically, ensuring that users can easily review their selections.

+# Ecommerce Website - Milestone 20: Profile Page
+## Overview
+In Milestone 20, we have implemented a Profile Page for the Ecommerce website.
+This page allows users to view and manage their personal information, including their name, email, and order history.
+The profile page enhances the user experience by providing a dedicated space to access and update their account details.

+## Key Features
+### User Information Display: Users can view their profile information, such as their name and email address, on the profile page.
+### Order History: A section where users can view their past orders, including order details like product names, quantities, and prices.
+### Edit Profile: The profile page includes an option to edit personal information, offering users a way to keep their account details up to date.